All about corporate culture and how to boost it with training

 What is a strong corporate culture?

 Corporate culture requires a group effort since a single employee cannot create a culture.
-An example is an employee who wants to give a customer a free product or service because of a complaint, but the company’s policies do not allow it.
+An example is an employee who wants to give a customer a free product or service due to a complaint, but the company’s policies do not allow it.
 The way employees act as representatives of a brand is essential when it comes to showcasing a company’s culture.

 Corporate culture must be present in all areas of the company.
-For example, if this culture is focused on employee well-being, the company will most likely be concerned with providing training for professional growth and employee benefits.
-However, suppose the sales department is only focused on increasing profits.
-In that case, regardless of schedules, training, and work environment, that company’s corporate culture is not focused on employee well-being.
+For example, if this culture is focused on employee well-being, the company will likely provide training for professional growth and employee benefits.
+However, if the sales department is only focused on increasing profits—regardless of schedules, training, and work environment—then that company’s corporate culture is not truly focused on employee well-being.

-Corporate culture is reinforced over time, starting with establishing the company’s mission and values and then recruiting employees who support this mission and are attracted by its values, strengthening the corporate culture.
+Corporate culture is reinforced over time, starting with the establishment of the company’s mission and values and then recruiting employees who support this mission and are attracted by its values, strengthening the corporate culture.

 When an employee accepts a position and becomes part of the team, this indicates they understand and accept the corporate culture.
-Companies do not ask their employees to start acting by the company’s corporate culture; this is implicit because employees learn from their supervisors and co-workers.
+Companies do not need to explicitly ask employees to follow the corporate culture; it is implicit, as employees naturally learn from their supervisors and co-workers.

 What are the 4 types of corporate culture?

 Although a company’s corporate culture is unique and cannot be copied, it can be nurtured.
-There are different types of corporate culture, and some are:
+There are different types of corporate culture, and some include:

 1. Team-based culture

 This corporate culture focuses on employees and building a team that shares the company’s beliefs and values.
-Companies with a corporate team culture generally look for employees who share these values and care about keeping them happy by providing training, group activities, or simply listening to them.
+Companies with a team-based corporate culture generally look for employees who share these values and strive to keep them engaged by providing training, group activities, or simply listening to them.

 2. Results-based culture